 You start nomming on some dog food that has some nasty strain of bacteria in it and you might be jumping out of the frying pan and into the fire, survival-wise.

-Even if you are healthy and fit as a fiddle that is not a guarantee you won’t become infected by the germs already present in dog food.
+Even if you are healthy and fit as a fiddle that is not a guarantee you won’t catch foodborne illness from germs already present in dog food.

 And you cannot necessarily rely on taste or texture to tell you if the dog food has gone bad or has bad stuff present on opening; most dog foods do not smell or taste good to people at any rate!